Code-Institute-Submissions/Milestone1project/README.md

 I'm also using the site to help the company create and maintain a sense of community using the CareSheets/gallery pages.

+ The current website for reptile hotel is missing a lot of important information, my aim it to fix this problem, through user stories and agile design.
 ## UX

 User Stories.